 Let me dial back the west coast pride for a moment and say that Cloudland Canyon State Park is beautiful.
 It’s by far the most spectacular hike that I have ever taken in Georgia.
 After looking at pictures online, I want to return in Fall to see the waterfalls at full strength and witness the canyon’s deciduous trees turn to blazing oranges, yellows and reds.
 A return trip might capture the waterfalls at full strength, which would be a nice departure from the summer season.

-Now that I have showered complements upon my adopted state, I need to double down with my #WestIsBest rhetoric.
+Now that I have showered complements upon my adopted state, it’s time to double down with my #WestIsBest rhetoric.
 Cloudland Canyon is a first rate day hike from Atlanta, much superior to Kennesaw or Stone Mountain.
 Is it, as the campground claimed, one of the top ten hikes in the country?
 I think not.

 Eric and I hiked approximately seven miles on the West Rim and waterfall trails.
 One of the advantages to camping is that we could hit the trails first thing in the morning before anyone else.
 The West Rim Loop is the star of the show, taking hikers across the top of the canyon to enjoy vistas before swooping down to cross the streams below.
 It was a moderate to easy hike which was mostly flat with intermittent switchbacks.

-After hiking and lunching on day-old peanut and jelly sandwiches, Eric and I decided to check out the state parks second attraction—disk golf.
+After hiking and lunching on day-old peanut butter and jelly sandwiches, Eric and I decided to check out the state park’s second attraction—disk golf.

-I can’t imagine that you’re reading a craft beer blog and have never heard of disk golf or “frolf”.
+I highly doubt that a craft beer blog reader hasn’t heard of disk golf or “frolf”.
 Just in case you haven’t I’ll explain: it’s an opportunity to drink a beer while walking around a park and occasionally throwing a Frisbee.
 George Costanza played once.
 I’m pretty sure that sums up the entire game.

 I haven’t played frolf since fleeing Corvallis after college.
 The Cloudland Canyon course reminded me why I never liked the game, while also making me yearn for a better-designed course.
 The 18 hole course had the benefit of nice weather and great views, but each hole was 300 feet straight ahead.
-I know I’m awful at disk golf but I want variety to suck at.
+As a below average player, I would have appreciated more variety for my failed attempts at par.

 The wildlife might be tamer and the vistas smaller but do you know where Georgia excels?
 Size and density of insects.
 Camping was an entomologist’s dream and a entophobic’s nightmare.
 I walk a fine line between both.